apache/incubator-uniffle/docs/client_guide/mr_client_guide.md

 ### Remote Spill (Experimental)

 In cloud environment, VM may have very limited disk space and performance.
-This experimental feature allows reduce tasks to spill data to remote storage (e.g., hdfs)
+This experimental feature allows to reduce tasks to spill data to remote storage (e.g., hdfs)

 |Property Name|Default| Description                                                            |
 |---|---|------------------------------------------------------------------------|